✨Discover Vertical Video Feed! ✨ Bring the TikTok-like experience into your own app!

 What Is Zero-Party Data?

-Zero-party data is information that people willingly and continually share with businesses.
+Zero-party data is a type of data that people willingly share with businesses.
 The different types of zero-party data that customers provide may include contact details, other personal data, preferences, opinions, and other critical information.

 Zero party data type of information can be collected through on-site contact forms, surveys, registration forms, and other methods.